How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Continue until all your entire head of hair is in rollers.

-It's essential that your hair is very wet for this process.
+Your hair must be very wet for this process.
 The more soaking your hair, the better it will smooth onto the roller.
-The key to getting super silky hair is to sit under the hooded dryer until your hair is finished drying.
+The key to getting super silky hair is to sit under the hooded dryer until your hair

-This process is slower and takes longer than blow-drying, but your hair suffers a lot less heat damage.
+This process is slower and takes longer than blow-drying, but your hair suffers less heat damage.

 Step 6: